 As one of the oldest competitors to WordPress, it has a strong community of users and developers who pack the project.

-ExpressionEngine is a free and open-source professional, flexible, secure content management system for Windows, Linux, and macOS.
+The system is a free and open-source professional looking, flexible, and secure content management system for Windows, Linux, and macOS.

 It features: run multiple sites, live preview, one-click updates, with ExpressionEngine, your site content is stored in channels—flexible data containers with fields for any type of information, and more.